sutaC/Renderer3D/README.md

 This is a project that explores 3D rendering.
 It allows you to draw 3D objects loaded from `.obj` files and provides a simple engine for creating interactive experiences.

-> The project is still in the construction process and still differs from the final concept

 ## Where to find the official release?

 The github repository for this project is public and can be found [here](https://github.com/sutaC/Renderer3D)